Blended (film): Cast

-In addition, Shaquille O'Neal appears as Doug; Dan Patrick, longtime anchor of ESPN's SportsCenter, appears as Dick; South African cricketer Dale Steyn plays his fictionalized self; Lauren Lapkus appears as Tracy the babysitter; Mary Pat Gleason appears as a pharmacy cashier; Allen Covert and Alexis Arquette make cameo appearances reprising their roles as Ten Second Tom and Georgina from 50 First Dates and The Wedding Singer, respectively.
+In addition, Shaquille O'Neal appears as Doug, Jim's coworker; Dan Patrick, longtime anchor of ESPN's SportsCenter, appears as Dick, Jim's boss and Jen's love interest; South African cricketer Dale Steyn plays his fictionalized self; Lauren Lapkus appears as Tracy the babysitter; Mary Pat Gleason appears as a pharmacy cashier; Allen Covert and Alexis Arquette make cameo appearances reprising their roles as Ten Second Tom and Georgina from 50 First Dates and The Wedding Singer, respectively.
 Sandler's mother, wife, and daughters, Judith, Jacqueline, Sunny, and Sadie Sandler, appear in the film.

 Production

 Wendi McLendon-Covey joined the cast of the film on July 31, 2013; she played Barrymore's character's best friend, who does not have any children.
 Chelsea Handler was previously cast in this role.
 On July 31, 2013, Warner Bros. changed the title from Blended to The Familymoon, before reverting to its original title later that year.

 Filming

 Principal photography for Blended took place at the Sun City resort in South Africa.
 Some scenes were filmed near Lake Lanier, Buford, and Gainesville in Georgia, USA.
 Warner Bros.
 Pictures co-produced the film with Happy Madison Productions.